yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/IO-DATA/USL-5P.rst

 #
 }}}

+ * Unmount the CF card and insert into your USL-5P.

-Now you can boot the CF in your USL-5P.
+Now you can boot the CF and test if it works correctly.